 Impact

-Thanks to your efforts, we’ve gone from 0 to 84 signatories in less than a week.
-We have until March 24, this Friday, to get other House lawmakers on board.
-And remember: in this case, more is better because the more Representatives that sign on to the Moore-Bacon letter the more support will be attributed to House efforts to generate more robust homelessness funding.
+We have until April 4 to get Senators to sign on to the annual letter to support robust homelessness funding.
+And remember: in this case, more is better because the more Senators that sign on to the letter organized by Senator Jack Reed (D-RI). the more support will be attributed to our efforts to generate more robust homelessness funding.

-And here is rhetoric you should feel free to use or lose in obtaining your Representative’s signature:
+And here is rhetoric you should feel free to use or lose in obtaining your Senator’s signature:

-The National Alliance to End Homelessness urges your Representative to sign on to the bipartisan letter organized by Representatives Moore (D-WI) and Bacon (R-NE) to the House Transportation-Housing and Urban Development (THUD) Appropriations Subcommittee to increase funding for Homeless Assistance Grants in FY24.
+The National Alliance to End Homelessness urges your Senator to sign on to the bipartisan letter organized by Senator Jack Reed (D-RI) -WI) and Bacon (R-NE) to the House Transportation-Housing and Urban Development (THUD) Appropriations Subcommittee to increase funding for Homeless Assistance Grants in FY24.
 Increased homelessness resources achieve results.
 Homelessness among people in families with children is down by 6.1%, unaccompanied youth homelessness is down by 12%, and veteran homelessness is down by 11.1%.
 Why?
 Because those are the categories where the federal government is focusing resources.
 HUD pledged to house 100,000 homeless people in 15 months—and it did.
 VA promised to house 40,000 homeless veterans in one year—and it did.
 Resources and leadership equal reductions in homelessness.

 We appreciate the Administration’s proposal to increase that amount by $116 million, which would cover the increased cost of renewals and continue to fund important priorities like programs for youth and survivors of domestic violence.
 However, the sign-on letter asks for an increase of $200 million to address several pressing needs.
 The additional $84 million could be used to pay for